 by Matthew Foster

 In August of 2005 I could be found either crawling around my garden tamping hardcore or with my bottom in the air laying 32mm track.
 With little left over from buying the track I was forced into making locomotives, rolling stock and buildings, all from scratch.
 Early locos were battery-powered and built from wood, plastic and cardboard.
 I suppose I've learnt a thing or two about the scratch-building side to our hobby.
 What will survive the heat & humidity of the Japanese summer and what won't be ruined by the frost of winter and heavy rains in between.
 As I wanted to reflect the Japanese narrow gauge light railways of the past I didn't want to buy things ready made, rather find suitable prototypes and have a go at reproducing them in miniature.
 For me the most satisfying side to garden railways is building all the things I need for the railway.
 I love running trains too, but there's nothing quite like setting out a newly built building, positioning a freshly made figure or test running the latest piece of rolling stock.
+I shall give a taster of my railway here and those that wish can amble over to my website if they like.

 This a Japanese railcar (8 passengers max.) in the spring sun.